rozek/raspi-pico-kaluma-neopixel/README.md

 From the possible signals an SPI provides, only "Master Out Slave In" (MOSI) is used.
 The RasPi Pico allows that signal to be routed to multiple output pins (but not to _any_ of them): by default, pin GP3 wil be used - alternatively, you may also choose pin GP19 if you modify the examples accordingly.

+> Nota bene: the [Pimoroni Tiny 2040](https://shop.pimoroni.com/products/tiny-2040) already uses pin GP19 for its own built-in RGB LED - thus, on such a device, the defaultpin  GP3 should be preferred.

 #### Connecting a LED Stripe ####

 Sometimes, LED stripes (which assume to be powered with 5V) may be directly wired to the RasPi Pico output pin (which provides 3v3 levels only) but usually, such a connection does not work reliably and may produce wrong LED patterns from time to time.